soffes/blog/published/2011-02-23-how-to-drastically-improve-your-app-with-an-afternoon-and-instruments/how-to-drastically-improve-your-app-with-an-afternoon-and-instruments.markdown

+---
-# How to Drastically Improve Your App with an Afternoon and Instruments
+title: How to Drastically Improve Your App with an Afternoon and Instruments
+categories: objective-c development ios
+---

-I was [bragging on Twitter](http://twitter.com/#!/samsoffes/status/40214844405710848) about how I just made my application way better with some simple tweaks.
+I was [bragging on Twitter](http://twitter.com/soffes/status/40214844405710848) about how I just made my application way better with some simple tweaks.
 I wanted to write a quick post about what I did that really helped that will probably help most people.
 This stuff is a bit application specific, but I think you'll see parallels to your application.

-### Symptoms
+## Symptoms

 My application pulls a ton of data from the network and puts it in Core Data when you login for the first time.
 From using the application, I noticed that performance totally sucks at first and then goes back to normal.
 (My table views all scroll at 60fps, but I'll save that for another post.
 Sorry.
 Had to throw that in there.
 I'm way proud.)
 This was troubling since it usually works really great, (okay, now I'm done bragging about my cells) so I investigated.

 Just so you know, I am doing all of my networking, data parsing, and insertion into Core Data on background threads via `NSOperationQueue`.

-### The Problems
+## The Problems

 After running Instruments with the object allocations instrument, I noticed that I was using about 22MB of memory while it was downloading all of this data.
 In my opinion, that is way too high.
 I'll add that to list of stuff to mess with.